shehzadahmedqureshi/portfolio/README.md

 **Note:** Some of these web projects are linking to an archive version of the website (My Work) because the client recently changed the website and that recent work is not mine.

 1. [Mighty Host Website](http://mightyhost.com.au/): I converted all provided PSD files to HTML and CSS Cross Browser compatible web pages.
-Then I made the website live on the Client's host.
+Then I deployed the website on the Client's host.
 2. [Fish Recruiting Website](http://fishrecruiting.com.au/): I converted all provided PSD files to HTML and CSS Cross Browser compatible web pages.
 Also, applied JQuery for different animation work on the website.
 Then I made the website live on the Client's host.
 3. [Café Galilee Website](http://cafe-galilee.com/): I converted all provided PSD files to HTML and CSS Cross Browser compatible web pages.
 Then I made the website live on the Client's host.
 4. [Cancer Book Website](https://web.archive.org/web/20130507031825/http://cancerwhatnow.com.au/): I converted all provided PSD files to HTML and CSS Cross Browser compatible web pages.
 Then I made the website live on the Client's host.